 If the dispute remains unresolved or is appealed, the SCOE homeless liaison shall forward all written documentation and related paperwork to the State Homeless Coordinator.
 Upon the review of the District, SCOE and parent information, the California Department of Education will notify the parent of the final school selection or enrollment decision within ten working days of receipt of materials.

 For more information, please contact the nearest SAFE Center.
-See contact information below and in the Directory Information in the back of the handbook:
+See contact information below: